HEALTHY SNACKS FOR HEALTHY TEETH

 Stevia is the latest sugar substitute and is referred to as Rebaudioside A or Reb-A or rebiana.
 The FDA has agreed that it is safe in appropriate amounts.
 By many it is considered natural and better than the other sugar substitutes.

-How to Prevent Sugar Cravings and Eat Healthy Snacks
+How to Stop Sugar Cravings and Eat Healthy Snacks for Teeth

 If you have gotten into the habit of having a bowl of ice cream after dinner, or a muffin with your morning coffee, it becomes downright painful to switch to a bowel of cereal or oatmeal.
 Chocolate is another desired comfort food, with many a chocolaholic in the U.S.A. contributing to the rising over-weight statistics.
 Many books have been written about the subject of sugar addiction.
 This is one reason why the low carbohydrate diet became so popular.